orbitalsqwib/tp/docs/DeveloperGuide.md

 * Invalid inputs will not delete notes.

 **MSS**

-1. User types the command to remove a quick note with patient reference and note index.
+1. User requests to remove a quick note with patient reference and note index.
-2. System validates the patient reference (index or Name + Phone).
+2. System validates the patient reference and note index.
-3. System validates the note index.
-4. System deletes the specified note under the patient’s record.
+3. System deletes the specified note from the patient's record.
-5. System confirms success by displaying the deleted note.
+4. System confirms success by displaying the deleted note.

     Use case ends.